AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### How to read the Reference

-With this knowledge, we can use the  [Document APIs](/references/document-sandbox/document-apis/) reference as the primary tool to study and learn about the Adobe Express DOM.
+With this knowledge, you can use the [Document APIs](/references/document-sandbox/document-apis/) reference as the primary tool to study and learn about the Adobe Express DOM.

 ![](images/refs-addon-doc.png)

 There is a comprehensive list of Classes (_blueprints_), Interfaces (_contracts_), and Constants in the left navigation bar.
-Let's familiarize ourselves with this content and learn how to read it.
+Familiarize yourself with this content and learn how to read it.

-Using the `EllipseNode` as an example, we find:
+Using the `EllipseNode` as an example, you can find:

-- The **class name**—always in PascalCase.
+- The **class name**, always PascalCase.
 - A short **description** of what it represents and its role in the scenegraph.
-- The **inheritance tree**: in this case, `EllipseNode` is a subclass of `FillableNode`; if you follow the chain, you'll find that, in turn, this inherits from `StrokableNode`, which eventually comes from the `Node` root class.
+- The **inheritance tree**: in this case, `EllipseNode` is a subclass of `FillableNode`; following the chain, you'll find that, in turn, this inherits from `StrokableNode`, which eventually comes from the `Node` root class.
 - A list of **accessors** (properties), like `stroke`, `opacity`, etc.
 - A list of **methods**, like `removeFromParent()` and `setPositionInParent()`.

 ![](images/refs-addon-ref.png)

 Some accessors are read-only, for instance, parent or rotation; some have **getters** and **setters**, like `locked` or `fill`.
-Properties can support a range of value kinds, from primitive values to objects, class instances or collections.
+Properties can support a range of value kinds, from primitive values to objects, class instances, or collections.
 Let's break down the `translation` property as an example.

 ![](images/refs-addon-accessor.png)

 It's split into two parts: `get` (the getter, when you read the property) and `set` (the setter, when you write it).
-From the description, we see that it's a way to find out about the node's coordinates relative to its parent.
+From the description, you see that it's a way to find out about the node's coordinates relative to its parent.
 The return type for the getter (wrapped with `< >` angle brackets) is `{ x: number, y: number}`, i.e. an object with numeric `x` and `y` properties.
-We also read that this property is inherited from the `FillableNode` class that `EllipseNode` extends.
+You also read that this property is inherited from the `FillableNode` class that `EllipseNode` extends.
 The setter expects a `value`, which the Parameters table describes as of type `Object`, with the same numeric `x` and `y` properties; it returns `void` (i.e., nothing).
-Given all this, we can confidently write something along these lines.
+Given all this, it's possible to confidently write something along these lines.

 ```js
 const ellipse = editor.createEllipse();